NataVenk/Daily-calendar/README.md

 # Daily-calendar

-AS AN employee with a busy schedule
-I WANT to add important events to a daily planner
-SO THAT I can manage my time effectively

-GIVEN I am using a daily planner to create a schedule WHEN I open the planner
-THEN the current day is displayed at the top of the calendar WHEN I scroll down
-THEN I am presented with time blocks for standard business hours WHEN I view the time blocks for that day
-THEN each time block is color-coded to indicate whether it is in the past, present, or future WHEN I click into a time block
-THEN I can enter an event
-WHEN I click the save button for that time block
+Daily planner

+## Goal

+Create a daily pplanner to manage time of the day and tasks effectively

+## Acceptance Criteria

+When the planner is open, the current date/day is displayed on top.
+Time blocks for each standard business hour is displayed below.
+Each hour is color coded according to past, present and future.
+Each block has a space to enter the task and a save button.
-THEN the text for that event is saved in local storage WHEN I refresh the page
+When Save button is clicked - the tasks are saved in local storage and presented when I re-open the planner

-THEN the saved events persist
+## Mock-up

+## Credits

+class instructor
+Sean New

+## License

+MIT license